nwns/protohype/README.md

 ```

 ## License

-`hypothesis-protobuf` is available under the MIT license.
+`protohype` is available under the MIT license.